xpqz/MkDocs-StyleGuide/docs/index.md

 Try to avoid multiple consecutive headings with no intervening text.

 ## Italics
+Use italics when introducing a new term.

 Italics are denoted by single asterisks surrounding the text.

 <p class="example">example</p>

+Markup like

 ```
 The word *asterisks* is italicised.
 ```

+renders as

 The word *asterisks* is italicised.